Latest Updates on Graduation Day 2020

 Sunday, May 3, 2020

 Graduation honors are determined by a student’s cumulative GPA at Finlandia University.
 To achieve graduation honors at the associate degree level, students must have earned a minimum of 30 credits at Finlandia University.
 To achieve graduation honors at the baccalaureate degree level, students must have earned a minimum of 60 credits at Finlandia University.

-For those graduating spring or summer of 2016, please be aware that you are required to complete and submit a graduation application.
+For those graduating spring or summer of 2020, please be aware that you are required to complete and submit a graduation application.
 This application will be audited to verify whether or not you have completed all requirements for graduation.
 These should be returned as soon as possible.
-Students that do not submit this in advance of the January 2016 semester may risk not having all required classes for graduation.
+Students that do not submit this in advance of the January before their last semester may risk not having all required classes for graduation.

 Your advisor can help you fill out the form and work to have the information as accurate as possible prior to you submitting it.
 The graduation application has been emailed to your advisors or you can download it from the link below.

 If there are any questions regarding the process, contact the registrar’s office.

 Students who successfully complete their degree requirements by the end of the spring semester, and have applied for graduation, are generally eligible to participate in the spring baccalaureate and commencement ceremonies.
 A student must achieve, by mid-term of the semester, a cumulative GPA of 2.00 or above, and no incomplete (I) grades may appear on a student’s transcript after March 30th.

 An Associate degree student who has six or less credits to complete, and has registered to complete those credits during the summer session immediately following the ceremony, may participate in the Baccalaureate and Commencement ceremonies.

 Bachelor degree students who have two remaining program-required courses at the 300/400 level, and are registered to complete those courses during the summer session immediately following spring commencement are eligible to participate in the spring Baccalaureate and Commencement ceremonies.